 New research analyzes the effect of cigarette smoke on MRSA strains and finds that it makes the bacteria more persistent, more invasive, and more resistant to certain antibiotics.

-Smoking is the leading cause of preventable death across the world, with tobacco use, including smoking, being responsible for over 7 million fatalities each year.
+Smoking is the leading cause of preventable death across the world, with tobacco use, including smoking, being responsible for over

 In the United States, over 16 million people have a smoking related condition, and tobacco smoking causes 1 in 5 deaths each year.

 Researchers and healthcare professionals know that smoking impairs a person's immune system and the defenses against infections.
 However, they do not know much about how cigarette smoke affects microbes that live in the nasopharyngeal cavity, in particular.

 A new study aims to remedy this gap in research by examining the effect of cigarette smoke on Staphylococcus aureus (S. aureus).